 Do you need a savvy wordsmith to help you write your life story?
-Or an editor to meticulously proofread your thesis and correct the mistakes that you are unable to see because you are too close to it?
+Or an editor to meticulously copyedit/proofread your academic book, thesis or journal article to correct the mistakes that you are unable to see because you are too close to it?
 Or maybe a good researcher to track down facts or compile a review of the literature on a particular topic?
 On this website you can read some of my publications, check out my CV, and decide if I can be of assistance to you.

 A linked collection of true stories about the experience of being a carer during the weeks, months and years that can stretch between the day someone you love is diagnosed with an incurable, fatal disease and the day of his or her death.